ashutoshmjain/gita/src/mathuraChap09.md

 > Just like three states of the observable  matter, the observer too has three states - in `Vaidik` speak these states are called `Gunas`.
 The three `Gunas` are - `Sattva`, `Rajsa` and `Tamsa`.
 The notion of "Work" (`Karma`), on the observer side, is to transition with in these three `Gunas`.

 To put it simply, the three states of matter drive "actions" in the matter - exchange from one state to other - for example solids convert into liquids - liquids into gases.
 The three `Gunas` do the same in the observer.
 An observer continuously moves from `Sattva` to `Rajasa` to `Tamsa` or vice-versa or some other order.
-Unfortunately there is no English word for these `Gunas`.
+Unfortunately there is no English word to describe `Gunas`.
 Just think of them as three states of mood.
 For example when you play just to participate, it is `Sattva`, when you play to win - it is `Rajsa`, and when you rather sleep when it is time to play, it is `Tamsa`.

 > Effectively - three states of what is observed and three states of the observer!